ChaeWonKong/nest-fastify-docker-boilerplate/README.md

 $ yarn start:dev
 ```

+- If you have DB, you have to add `ormconfig.json` which will be automatically ignored by `.gitignore` for security reasons.
+- If you need environmental variables, just add `.env` to your root directory.
+No extra configuration needed.

 When you need to deploy, just use docker-compose 🐳
 The following shell script will automatically build docker container and make things ready.